Philadelphia residents fed up with porch pirates

 Not far away in the Holmesburg section, the Rosts fell victim to what looked like a very organized operation.

-On December 4, not far from there, in the 7200 block of Rupert Street, a thief was caught in the act.
+On December 4, around 1:15 p.m., in the 7200 block of Rupert Street, another thief was caught on video in the act.

-Then on the other side of town, in the 200 block of East Gowen Avenue, two more suspects were caught on tape.
+Then on December 8 in the 200 block of East Gowen Avenue, two more suspects were recorded on video.
+One walked up to the porch and stole the packages, as the other suspect drove the getaway vehicle into the victim's driveway.